 Forage Fish Includes anchovy, sand lance, herring, sardine, and all species of smelt.

-Forage Fish Cast Net A section of netting (maximum mesh size is 1″) no larger than 10’ in diameter with retrieval cord.
-May only be used in Marine Areas 1-4 for harvesting anchovy and sardine.
+Forage Fish Cast Net A section of netting (maximum mesh size is 1") no larger than 10’ in diameter with retrieval cord.
+May only be used in Marine Areas 1-4, and may only be used for harvesting anchovy and sardine.

 Frozen Fish or shellfish that are hard frozen throughout.